d2gex/personal_r_review/trabajo/Sperm-whale-teeth-code.md

 ## data:  resid_values_mgc
 ## W = 0.97932, p-value = 0.8071
 ```
-Non of the two residuals seems to be normally distributed although the treated with folic acid approaches close to significant.
+Both results seems to suggest that the two residuals for Carbon and Nitrogen, respectively,  are indeed normally distributed given that their p-value > 0.5.
+Also when such residuals are plotted they seem to have certain recognisable squareness.
+The histograms follows a sort of symmetric bell-shape curve.
+Boxplots of residuals do have certain symmetry too.

 ## How would a simple regression line fit for non_treated vs treated (both with and without graphite) for N?